2019 Maharashtra Legislative Assembly election: Shiv Swarajya Yatra

 The NCP flagged off the Shiv Swarajya Yatra from Shivneri, headed by Chief Sharad Pawar, Ajit Pawar and State President Jayant Patil, the Party hoped that it would reach maximum people that would help them to raise strong Anti-Incumbency.
 The campaign by the Nationalist Congress Party was seen as a try-hard campaign against the mighty Sena-BJP Alliance, which proved correct making the BJP-Sena losing vast constituencies against the Congress-NCP.

 The NCP also managed to revive the itself by successfully gaining their stronghold Western Maharashtra back from the Sena-BJP Alliance, the lone-NCP was seen as the main and unexpected competitor against the Sena-BJP.

-The Sena-BJP though managed to form the government for the second term, but lost core-ministers and constituencies to the NCP.
+The Sena-BJP though managed to win majority for the second term, but lost core-ministers and constituencies to the NCP.

 Indian National Congress

 Pol Khol Yatra

 The INC flagged off the Pol Khol Yatra headed by senior state party leaders like Ashok Chavan, State President Balasaheb Thorat and Madhya Pradesh CM Kamal Nath.
 The Pol Khol Yatra was intended to expose the ruling Maha Yuti Government's failures and claims.
-The Yatra only little but helped the party in securing fate in Maharashtra.
+The Yatra did little to help the party in securing fate in Maharashtra.